textileio/papers/draft.md

 ability to apply access control rules.
 There are two forms of access control possible in Threads, Entity-level ACLs and Thread-level ACLs.
-Thread-level access control lists (ACLs) allow creators to specify who can *follow, read, write, and delete* Thread data.
+Thread-level access control lists (ACLs) allow creators to specify who can *replicate, read, write, and delete* Thread data.
 Similarly, Entity-level ACLs provide more granular control to Thread-writers on a per-Entity (see def.
 [4](#def:Entity)) basis.
 Both types of ACLs are implemented as JSON CRDTs (see [@sec:TexCRDT]) wrapped in a custom view Model (see [@sec:interfaces]).
 ACLs implemented as JSON Models provide two advantages over static or external ACL rules (although static and external ACLs are also possible).
-First, ACLs are fully mutable, allowing developers to create advanced rules for collaboration with any combination of readers, writers, and followers.
+First, ACLs are fully mutable, allowing developers to create advanced rules for collaboration with any combination of Readers, Writers, and Replicas.
 Second, because ACLs are essentially mutable JSON documents, they can specify their *own editing rules* (i.e. allowing multiple Thread participants to modify the ACL) in a self-referencing way.